Windows 11 Not Detecting USB-C Monitors, Why?

 How to Duplicate Mirror Screen Windows 11

-Double-check your monitor’s settings to make sure it’s set right for a USB-C connection.
-You might need to pick the correct input or turn on certain modes.
+Check if your monitor’s settings are right for a USB-C connection.
+You need to pick the correct input source on your monitor.
+Also, you might need to turn on certain features or modes on the monitor to connect properly through USB-C.

 BIOS/UEFI configuration